 SUMMER FOLLOWING YEAR 2

-In order to satisfy PEY Co-op program requirements, students must obtain a minimum of 12 months’ consecutive work experience with one employer.
-The Summer co-op work term is an additional opportunity for PEY Co-op program participants.
+In order to satisfy PEY Co-op program requirements, students must obtain a minimum of 12 months’ consecutive work experience with one employer (which is usually done after third year through the 12-16-month PEY Co-op work term.
+This summer co-op work term is an additional opportunity for PEY Co-op program participants.